 That bike shop owner I talked about above would tell me it’s easy – just shed some of my chub.
 If only it was that easy!
 The truth is that my brain and my body have been at war for most of my life.
 My body desperately wants to be HUGELY fat, but my brain begs to differ.
 Many wars have been fought over this issue.
 My brain has won a couple, such as the great Weight Watchers War of 1995, and the take-no-prisoners LA Weight Loss War of 2009.
 However, my brain has also lost many battles along the way.

 The reality is that no one can be on diet all their life, and most people who naturally run to fat simply gain back whatever weight they lose on a diet.
 Net result is that I am still chubby.
 And that I have entirely given up on changing this situation through dieting.
 However, there is hope!

+Thankfully, I have discovered that I can lose weight cycling!
 Since I started commuting by bike, I have lost about 40 pounds.
 I have probably lost more than this in actual fat, because I have definitely developed bigger, stronger muscles, especially in my legs.
 Cycling has done what decades of dieting failed to do – it has actually enabled me to change my body shape.
 While still chubby, I think I now look a little bit athletic; at the very least, I am definitely no longer obese.
 Also, I have kept this weight off for over a year now.
 This proves to me that it is possible to lose weight cycling.